Make a Gift

 Clinical Training

-ACGME Program Requirements for Graduate Medical Education in Dermatology
+ACGME Program Requirements

 Accredited training programs in dermatology shall be organized to provide residents with the educational and practical experience that will enable them to deliver superior specialized care to patients with diseases of the skin, hair, nails and mucous membranes.
 Such experience must be varied and broad, progressive and systematic, and of sufficient duration.
 Moreover, it must include instruction in the pertinent basic sciences and in all clinical areas that bear upon the specialty of dermatology and training in research and teaching.
 Accomplishment of these objectives requires a suitable institutional environment; a cooperative and supportive administrative authority; a stable financial base; an enthusiastic, competent, and available staff; an adequate patient population; modern, efficient equipment and space; and satisfactory liaison with other disciplines that relate to dermatology.